 Her designation plan: designate £1.2m unremitted foreign income under Scenario A in 2025-26 at 12% rate = £144k TRF charge.
 Designate £400k Scenario C in 2026-27 at 12% rate = £48k TRF charge.
 Total TRF charge: £192k.
 Total designated: £1.6m, which becomes clean capital available for free remittance.

-The alternative without TRF.
-Bringing the £1.2m of unremitted foreign income onshore over time would attract remittance-basis tax at the underlying income rate.
-Assuming the £1.2m is mostly accumulated dividends from offshore holdings, the marginal-rate tax on remittance is approximately 40% to 45% (£480k to £540k on the income slice alone).
-The £400k Scenario C clean-capital-equivalent might be partially treated as foreign income on remittance if its origin is mixed, costing further marginal-rate tax.
+Now the alternative without TRF.
+Bringing the £1.2m of unremitted foreign income onshore over time attracts remittance-basis tax at the underlying income rate.
+If the £1.2m is mostly accumulated dividends from offshore holdings, the marginal-rate tax on remittance is roughly 40% to 45% (£480k to £540k on the income slice alone).
+The £400k Scenario C clean-capital-equivalent might be partly treated as foreign income on remittance if its origin is mixed, costing further marginal-rate tax.

 Net TRF saving on the income slice: £288k to £348k.
 The TRF charge is therefore one-third to one-quarter of the alternative cost.
 The Scenario C £400k slice adds further optionality value because clean-capital treatment removes any future doubt about the source-of-funds analysis.